Technogeezer50/esd2iso/w11arm_esd2iso.1.md

 GNU General Public License for more details.

 # SUPPORT
 No production level support is available for this script.
-The author only provides best effort response to any issues with no service level targets.
+The author provides best effort response to any issues with no service level targets.

 Any questions about this utility should be posted to the VMware Fusion Discussions